phpapi/vagrant/Docker vs. Vagrant.md

 # Docker vs. Vagrant

+## History

+Vagrant was first started as a personal side-project by Mitchell Hashimoto in January 2010.
+The first version of Vagrant was released in March 2010.
+In October 2010, Engine Yard declared that they were going to sponsor the Vagrant project.
+The first stable version, Vagrant 1.0, was released in March 2012, exactly two years after the original version was released.
+In November 2012, Mitchell formed an organization called “HashiCorp” to support the full-time development of Vagrant; Vagrant remained liberally licensed open-source software.
+HashiCorp now works on creating commercial additions and provides professional support and training for Vagrant.

+Vagrant was originally tied to VirtualBox, but version 1.1 added support for other virtualization software such as VMware and KVM, and for server environments like Amazon EC2.[5]
+Vagrant is written in Ruby, but it can be used in projects written in other programming languages such as PHP, Python, Java, C#, and JavaScript.[6][7]
+Since version 1.6, Vagrant natively supports Docker containers, which in some cases can serve as a substitute for a fully virtualized operating system.[8]

 ## before

 Vagrant was originally tied to VirtualBox, but version 1.1 added support for other virtualization software such as VMware and KVM, and for server environments like Amazon EC2.[5]
 Vagrant is written in Ruby, but it can be used in projects written in other programming languages such as PHP, Python, Java, C#, and JavaScript.[6][7]
 Since version 1.6, Vagrant natively supports Docker containers, which in some cases can serve as a substitute for a fully virtualized operating system.